HaiNguyen007/sub0_sample_app/README.md

  - Stop the running containers `Ctrl + c` and remove them with `docker rm` command. (you can use `docker rm -v $(docker ps -a -q -f name=sampleapp_,status=exited)` to remove just the containers started as part of this docker-compose sample.)
  - Place your files in the `sql` directory.
  - Start the system again with `docker-compose up`

+Alternatively you could just have the containers connecting directly to your database.
+Edit `docker-compose-external-db.yml`  and then start the containers with `docker-compose -f docker-compose-external-db.yml up`

 Another thing to explore is the nginx configurations in the `nginx` directory.
 Try editing them then uncomment the matching line for that file in `docker-compose.yml` to have the container use your custom file.